 Ernst Arbman.
 Ecstasy or Religious Trance In the Experience of

-Classical Roots of Modern Psychiatry.
-Ithaca: Cornell University
+Roots of Modern Psychiatry.
+Ithaca: Cornell University Press, 1978.

-University Press.

-1985; Structure And History in Greek Mythology
+1985; Structure And History in Greek Mythology And Ritual.
+Berkeley:

 Kevin Clinton.
 Myth And Cult: The Iconography of the Eleusinian